LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

 Some apps, like the *Loop* app, require updates to the `Identifier` after they are generated.

 The *Loop Caregiver* app and the *Loop Follow* app, do not require that extra step.
-Although - stay tuned.
-There may be an update for the *Loop Caregiver* app later that will require modification of the `Identifier`.
+Stay tuned - there may be an update for the *Loop Caregiver* app later that will require modification of the `Identifier`.

 ## Create App in App Store Connect